slarmoo/.github/profile/webFrameworks/react/introduction/introduction.md

 React was created by Jordan Walke for use at Facebook in 2011.
 It was first used with Facebook's news feed and then as the main framework for Instagram.
 Shortly thereafter, Facebook open sourced the framework and it was quickly adopted by many popular web applications.

 React abstracts HTML into a JavaScript variant called [JSX](https://reactjs.org/docs/introducing-jsx.html).
-JSX is converted into valid HTML and JavaScript using a preprocessor called [Babel](https://babeljs.io/).
+JSX is converted into valid HTML and JavaScript using a preprocessor such as [Vite](https://vite.dev/) or [Babel](https://babeljs.io/).
 For example, the following is a JSX file.
 Notice that it mixes both HTML and JavaScript into a single representation.

 ```jsx
 const i = 3;